nktnet1/sync-request-curl/README.md

   <tr>
     <td>body</td>
     <td>
-      String body for PATCH, POST and PUT requests.
-We recommended using <code>json</code> instead for JSON payloads, otherwise the <code>Content-Type</code> will need to be set manually.
+      String or Buffer body for PATCH, POST and PUT requests.
+We recommend using <code>json</code> instead for JSON payloads, otherwise the <code>Content-Type</code> will need to be set manually.
     </td>
     <td>
 <pre>